apocalyptech/silksong-save-decrypt/README.md

 This utility stops short of actual editing, though: it'll just take the savegame and output JSON, or take JSON and output a savegame.
 That is all!

+This utility only supports PC savegames.
+I have no intention of adding in support for other platforms' savegames, though if you send in a reasonable PR I probably wouldn't say no to merging it.

 Installation
 ------------